ZeroTixDev/pixi.js-tests/README.md

-# Nothing interesting, just a few tests with PIXIjs (also learning vim)
+# Nothing interesting, just a few tests with PIXI.js (also learning vim)